 - Don’t hesitate to incentivize complacent staff members to get on board with your activities.

-- CRM touches everything in professional services – if you’re on the marketing team and not invited to partner meetings – ask to be involved so you can hone the processes.
+- CRM touches everything in professional services.
+Ask to be involved in partner meetings so you can hone the processes.

-- Look at adopting a CRM system as a true benefit to your firm – this attitude will frame the entire experience.
+- Look at adopting a CRM system like a true benefit to your firm – this attitude will frame the entire experience.

 Implementing a CRM system is more than just buying another piece of software.
-Making the decision to onboard a CRM system will elevate your sales and marketing efforts, and initiate a true cultural shift within your accounting firm.
+Onboarding a CRM system will elevate your sales and marketing efforts, and initiate a true cultural shift within your accounting firm.
 DHJJ’s example shows that with the right plan, you don’t have to merely survive CRM implementation, you can THRIVE!
 If you have any questions about how to approach CRM software in your accounting firm, contact our team at email@example.com.